New Westminster city council has rejected all four design options put forward by TransLink for the United Boulevard Extension (UBE) project.

 "We've made a decision to make no decision," said Coun.
 Lorrie Williams.
 "We've made a decision to wait and see."

-New Westminster council initially supported Option A, which was a T-intersection that would link Brunette Avenue in New West to Coquitlam's United Boulevard.
-But residents' input at recent public meetings helped convince them that none of the options would be positive for the city.
+Although council initially supported Option A, which was a T-intersection that would link Brunette Avenue in New West to Coquitlam's United Boulevard, residents' input at recent public meetings helped convince them that none of the options would be positive for the city.

 Williams said concerns remained about how much new traffic would come into the city, and the fact that even though the UBE might improve flow at one point, the choke point would likely move further down the line.

 The project is part of the North Fraser Perimeter Road, a four-lane truck route linking the Queensborough Bridge with the Golden Ears Bridge in Maple Ridge.

 Other upgrades on the route are not planned for several years.

 Ottawa has told TransLink that if the UBE plan has support it will commit about $65 million, but a deadline looms.

 New West council's resolution, passed Monday night, asks TransLink to seek an extension from the federal government.